Actyx/Actyx/web/developer.actyx.com/docs/pond/pond-extensions.md

 ## React Pond

 React Pond is a thin React wrapper for Actyx Pond.
-I allows you to easily integrate Actyx Pond in your React applications.
+It allows you to easily integrate Actyx Pond in your [React](https://reactjs.org/) applications.

 ### Getting Started

-React Pond is available as [a npm package](https://www.npmjs.com/package/@actyx-contrib/react-pond).
+React Pond is available as [an npm package](https://www.npmjs.com/package/@actyx-contrib/react-pond).
 You can also find documentation there.

 :::info See The Code
 Want to see how React Pond works or help develop it?
 Check out the [project on GitHub](https://github.com/actyx-contrib/react-pond) – it is open source.